swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 #### Viewing Zoom Room Availability

 Zoom room calendar views are public - anyone can view whether a room is available.
-Only Carpentries team members can actually book a room.
+Only Carpentries Core Team can actually book a room.
 If a room is available, please contact a Core Team member or team@carpentries.org if you would like to make a room reservation.

 Room availability can be viewed below.
 * Red: Room 1